19hours/sg-statutes/Acts/Hindu Endowments Act.md

 ### Board to appoint committee of management

-20\.—(1) For the purpose of the management of each such endowment or part thereof the Board shall, subject to the approval of the Minister, appoint a committee of management to act under the control of the Board.
+20\.—(1) For the purpose of the management of each such endowment or part thereof, the Board shall, subject to the approval of the Minister, appoint a committee of management to act under the control of the Board.

 (2) Every such committee shall consist of at least one member of the Board, and of not more than 7 other persons.